 Professional Development Seminar I provides information and hands-on experiences with observation, documentation and formal and informal assessment tools and strategies for use with young children, ages birth through age eight.
 Legal and ethical issues related to data collection, research and assessment will also be included in the course.

-Prerequisites: CFD 101, CFD 102, Reading proficiency and eligibility for placement in ENG 101
+Prerequisites: CFD 101 and CFD 102 with minimum grades of "C", eligibility for placement in ENG 101, and Reading Proficiency

 CFD 106.
 Cognitive Development: Language and Literacy in Early Childhood.
 3 Credit Hours.